Clean Medicare Claims Start Here

 Errors in Medicare billing can cost your facility a huge amount of money.
 They can also trigger a Medicare review or audit.
 So what can you do?
 The single most powerful tool available to you to help you submit clean claims the first time is a meeting, yes a meeting.

-The easiest to implement key, to avoiding potential problems in your claims billing process, is to implement regular Triple-Check meetings.
+The best way to avoid potential problems in your claims billing process, is to implement regular Triple-Check meetings.
 With the increase in audits and scrutiny, it is now, more than ever, essential that your claims are prepared and billed correctly and that you have the proper backup supporting what you bill.
 The last thing you want to do is to have to payback large amounts of money, as more and more facilities have had to do.
 A properly designed and implemented triple-check program is one of the best steps you can take to streamline your billing process and eliminate costly billing errors.

 So, what is a Triple Check Meeting anyway?